Jones Boulevard: Route description

 State Route 596 begins at Sahara Avenue (former SR 589) and runs north along Jones Boulevard until reaching an intersection with Aldebaran Avenue, just north of I-11/U.S. 95.
 SR 596 resumes at Smoke Ranch Road and continues on Jones Boulevard until reaching its northern terminus at SR 599 (Rancho Drive).
 State Route 596's length is 4.119 mi.

 History

 In 1996, SR 596 was defined to extend from Tropicana Avenue (SR 593) north to Rancho Drive (SR 599).

 By 2001, SR 596 was decommissioned between Sahara Avenue and Charleston Boulevard.
 As late as 2006, SR 596 was officially defined to exist in two sections.
 The southern section began at Tropicana Avenue and ran north along Jones Boulevard 3.061 mi to the Las Vegas city limits at Sahara Avenue.
 The northern section resumed at Charleston Boulevard (SR 159) and continued 3.026 mi north to its terminus at Smoke Ranch Road.
 As of 2008, the discontinuous section was reincorporated into the route mileage.

 The Nevada Department of Transportation (NDOT) removed the portion of SR 596 between Tropicana Avenue and Sahara Avenue from its maintenance logs in 2019 and had begun the process of transferring ownership of this portion of the roadway to Clark County.
+By at most 2025, the segment between Smoke Ranch Road and Rancho Drive was re-designated SR 596, with the segment between Clarice Avenue (just north of I-11) and Smoke Ranch Road being removed from the state highway.